chrlescUofM/Krowdscout/README.md

 # Krowdscout
-Every wondered how busy the gym was?
-What about your favorite restaurant, bar, or park?
+Every wondered how busy a place was before you there?
+Maybe your favorite restaurant, bar, or the park?
 Krowdscout is a platform that provides real time information about how busy your favorite places are, at the touch of a button.

 This is a on-going project of mine that I have been working on in my free time for the last several months.
 The technologies used are constantly in flux as I learn more and, hopefully, improve my knowledge in the area.